nadzyah/baseline-data-form/README.md

   </tbody>
 </table>

-If you don't want to validate user's input for specific labels, keep the brackets empty:
+If you don't want to validate the user's input for specific labels, keep the brackets empty:
 ```yaml
 ip: 1.1.X.1   #[Special IP address][]
 ```

 ### Multi-line comments

-If you want to write your label name in multiple lines, use `##` symbol as line break.
-See the example bellow:
+If you want to write your label name in multiple lines, use the `##` symbol as a line break.
+See the example below:
 ```yaml
  label: value  #[This is a very ##
                #long, really long##
                # substitution][format]
 ```
-Line breaks will be displayed with label's name.
+Line breaks will be displayed with the label's name.

 **Do NOT break format field,** even the way that is shown in the next examples:
 ```yaml